nikhiltri/nikhiltri.github.io/_posts/2011-05-05-violent-military-force-is-not-a-party.md

 Celebration as a response to Bin Laden’s murder shows that we’ll continue to be distracted from real, meaningful solutions to our world’s problems.
 We’ll continue to be confused about what a better world will look like and how to get there.

-<strong>South and West Asians are valueless and disposable</strong>
+### South and West Asians are valueless and disposable

 No one’s death should be celebrated.
 Violence is not an acceptable form of resolution to conflict.
 I don’t care how violent someone has been against us, retaliatory violence is not an acceptable response.
 America does follow this line of thinking in some spheres of our country’s foreign policy, why does it not apply in cases of “terrorist camps” in South and West Asia?
 Because South and West Asians are viewed as a dime a dozen.
 As disposable.
 As if it doesn’t matter if we’re on this Earth or not.